 Common Misunderstandings for Visitors

-- Expecting Western-style casual interaction in all situations
+- Expecting casual Western-style interactions in all situations

-- Overlooking quiet cultural expectations in public spaces
+- Overlooking quiet social expectations in public spaces

-- Assuming tipping is required in restaurants or taxis
+- Assuming tipping is necessary in restaurants or taxis

-- Misreading silence as discomfort rather than respect
+- Misreading silence or restraint as discomfort, rather than respect

 Final Thoughts

-Japanese culture is best understood not through rules, but through observation.
-Once you begin to notice the subtle patterns of behaviour, daily life in Japan becomes easier to navigate and far more rewarding.
+Japanese culture is best understood through observation, awareness, and participation in everyday life.
+Once you begin to notice the subtle patterns of behaviour, daily life becomes easier to navigate and far more rewarding.
+This is not a list of instructions, but a way of moving through the world — with respect, quiet consideration, and harmony with those around you.